jackmelb/demo/README.md

 ### Testing
 1. Rest assured integration test built for account and transaction end points in AccountControllerIntegrationTest.
 These tests cover
 Authentication test, authorization test and integration test with pagination etc.
-2. Database integration test with real postgres database via test containers with Docker in AccountRepositoryTestContainerIntegrationTest
+2. Database integration test with real postgres database via test containers with Docker in AccountRepositoryTestContainerIntegrationTest.
 These tests making sure we could connect to database and able to save and retrieve data as per our expectations
 3. Some unit tests to test data mappings etc
 4. In real projects, we typically having code coverage around 90% -100%.
 Due to time constrains, only the most important tests were written in this project